-Mark Perry, our Chief Executive, said, “We operate in an environment where the need for homes is as great as it’s been for a generation.
+Mark Perry, Chief Executive of VIVID, said, “We operate in an environment where the need for homes is as great as it’s been for a generation.
 We believe in more homes, bright futures, so whilst we need to build in volume to give everyone a place to call home, what’s equally significant is to consider what’s important to those living in our homes so they can thrive.
 The quality of homes being built and repair standards of existing homes has been impacted.
 The only way to change this is to invest in changing the industry.
 We need to be braver in improving the methods of housebuilding, trade skills and forming greater partnerships.”

 Rosie Toogood, CEO of Legal and General Modular Homes said, “The customer defines value and we’ve got a lot to learn.
 To drive quality, productivity and shorten lead times on homes it’s imperative the sector looks at investing more in the training of its workforce.
 This will give greater capabilities and deliver more innovation.
 Modern methods of construction, like modular homes, allows us to be able to define quality better and build quickly.
 We manufacture so many products across the country, we should be manufacturing homes at scale too.”

-Our forum also covered the importance of the community when it comes to customer wellbeing with Polly Toynbee highlighting the need for investment in community organisers in new developments to help neighbourhoods thrive.
+The forum also covered the importance of the community when it comes to customer wellbeing with Polly Toynbee highlighting the need for investment in community organisers in new developments to help neighbourhoods thrive.